 When attempting to discover its achilles heel by comparing the USB to SPDIF to AES/EBU inputs, it came as a surprise that the tonality of the Merason remains completely unaffected by the connection alternatives.

 Either way, the Merason impresses me because this DAC leaves nothing to be desired in its musical interpretation.

 I have not found a single piece of music, no matter what genre, where there were doubts about its performance.

 The balancing act -- sounding musically colorful and tending to sound pleasant, but doing so at the same time in a clearly depicted and detailed, agile and dynamic manner -- has been successfully accomplished by Daniel Frauchiger.

-Ultimately, I don't care if the DAC-1 does not process DSD natively ... it works after the PCM conversion.
-And I can also do without decrypting MQA files, since these usually can be do the player software such as Audirvana Plus in a sufficient manner anyway.
-Daniel Frauchiger has succeeded very well in musically colored and tends to sound pleasant, but on the other hand to reproduce in a detailed, agile and dynamic way.
+Ultimately, I don't care if the DAC-1 does not process DSD natively ... it works after the PCM conversion principle.
+And I can also do without decrypting MQA files, since these usually can be dealt with by player software such as Audirvana Plus in a sufficient manner anyway.
+Daniel Frauchiger has succeeded very well in designing a device with much "musical color" that sounds extremely satisfying, whilst at the same time reproducing this in a detailed, agile and dynamic way.

 by FALK VISARIUS | NOVEMBER 2, 2018